Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: OPTIMIZATION ALGORITHM

 In many applications, selecting some reference points representing the whole data involve some factors such as cost of selection associated to each data.
-In financial or biological applications, each data correspond to a specific asset or gene.
-In problems such as these, it is natural to seek a trade-off between the two goals of minimizing the error (explaining most the difference of $P(w)$ and $P^*$) and the cost of choosing that reference points (data).
-To this end, we incorporate a new parameter $C$ into the problem controlling the cost associated with each data.
-In what follows, we will focus on the reparameterized maximization problem, which can be written:
+For example, placing sensors in certain regions may be more expensive than others.
+Similarly, measuring blood pressure of people in hard-to-reach areas is more expensive.
+In problems such as these, it is natural to seek a trade-off between the two goals of minimizing the error (selecting nodes $S \subseteq V$ that maximize alignment of $P(w)$ and $P^*$) and the cost of choosing nodes in $S$.
+To this end, we incorporate a new parameter $C$ into the problem controlling the cost associated with each node.
+In what follows, we will focus on the reparameterized maximization problem, which can be written as:

+Now we provide a greedy algorithm, sample cost greedy iterative geodesic ascent (SCGIGA), for the above optimization problem.
+At every iteration, the algorithm finds the point indexed by $v^*$ for which the geodesic between $P(w)$ and $P(v^*)$ is most aligned with the geodesic between $P(w)$ and $P^*$.
+We then find the set of all vertices for which the alignment is within $\kappa$-percent of the alignment of $v^*$, for a parameter $0< \kappa \leq 1$.
+Among such points, we add the vertex with minimum cost to the solution.
+Once the point has been added, the algorithm reweights the coreset and iterates.
+SCGIGA detailed in Algorithm \ref{alg:GIGA} outlines how to solve the optimization problem in~\eqref{opt:giga}.
+It is noteworthy that SCGIGA is a general algorithm which is also valid for the case where there are equal costs associated with every data point.
+This corresponds to $\kappa=1$ in our settings.

+A benefit of the greedy approach is that increasing the number of coreset points to $K+1$ simply requires adding the next point for geodesic ascent and marginally changing the weights.
+This is unlike \cite{kyrillidis2013sparse}, in which changing to the $K+1$ simplex requires recomputing the optimization scheme and in no way guarantees keeping the previous $K$ selected data points.
+Similarly, this formulation allows us to easily incorporate nonuniform cost of sampling points.

+We note that the most expensive computation in Algorithm \ref{alg:GIGA} is $\langle P_v, P(w) \rangle$ across $v$, but that $P(w)$ is the sum of at most $K$ vectors and each loop only adds one additional vector.
+Thus we can store previous inner products and only take different weighted combinations on each iteration, so each loop only requires $n$ inner products.
+Hence, Algorithm \ref{alg:GIGA} has average complexity $O(Knm)$, where $m$ is the average sparsity of a column.

+We will establish the convergence guarantees and rate in Section \ref{theory}, and connect this convergence to bounding the estimate of the mean of $f$ as in \eqref{scxx}.
+But first, we wish to establish that incorporating cost of sampling into the optimization does not significantly impact the resulting minimum value, and thus results in a close to optimal greedy bound on the error in estimating the mean of $f$.
+The gap can be characterized by the one parameter $\kappa$ to be chosen by the user, and choosing the minimal cost point among the set of vertices similar to $v^*$ only scales the resulting bound by a factor of $\kappa$.

 \begin{theorem} Let $C^k_{max}$ be the sum of the $k$ largest elements of $C$.
-If we choose $\lambda \le \frac{1-\kappa}/{C^k_{max} \min\|P_i\| \sqrt{n}}$, then the solution to \eqref{opt:giga}, $P_{w^*}$, satisfies
+If we choose $\lambda \le \frac{1-\kappa}{C^k_{max} \min\|P_i\| \sqrt{n}}$, then the solution to \eqref{opt:giga}, $P(w^*)$, satisfies